LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Sensitivity

-Over all trials, sensitivity ranged across subjects from 1.4 to 4.2 (first quartile 1.8, median 2.2, third quartile 2.7).
+Over all trials, sensitivity (d′) ranged across subjects from 1.4 to 4.2 (first quartile 1.8, median 2.2, third quartile 2.7).
 Box-and-swarm plots displaying quartile and individual differences in d′ values between experimental conditions are shown in Figure \ref{fig-voc-dprime}.
 Again, note that d′ is an